digitallyamar/Django-SimpleApp-QuickStart/README.md

     'app',
 ]

-Step 7: Next, apply migrations to our project using the command:
+Step 7: Next, create and apply migrations to our project using the command:

+    python3 manage.py makemigrations

     python3 manage.py migrate

+    A this point in time, create a superuser(admin) for Django using command:

+    python3 manage.py createsuperuser

 Step 8: We can now run our Django server using the command:

     python3 manage.py runserver

     If you now visit the link [127.0.0.1:8000](127.0.0.1:8000), you should be greeted with Django Welcome Page!

+    You can also login to the Admin panel by visiting the link [[127.0.0.1:8000/admin](127.0.0.1:8000/admin/) and using the superuser credentials created earlier.

 ## Where to go from here?